-The review has been carried out by the Committee for Medicinal Products for Human Use (CHMP), responsible for questions concerning medicines for human use, which has adopted an opinion.
-The CHMP opinion will now be forwarded to the European Commission, which will issue a final decision in due course.
+The review was carried out by the Committee for Medicinal Products for Human Use (CHMP), responsible for questions concerning medicines for human use, which adopted an opinion.
+The CHMP opinion was forwarded to the European Commission, which endorsed it and issued a final legally binding decision on 11 July 2014.